tinglesoftware/dependabot-azure-devops/README.md

 - [`directories`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#directories) are only supported if task input `useUpdateScriptVNext: true` is set.
 - [`groups`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#groups) are only supported if task input `useUpdateScriptVNext: true` is set.
 - [`ignore`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#ignore) may not behave to official specifications unless task input `useUpdateScriptVNext: true` is set.
 If you are having issues, search for related issues such as <https://github.com/tinglesoftware/dependabot-azure-devops/pull/582> before creating a new issue.
+- [`assignees`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#assignees) and [`reviewers`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#reviewers) must be a list of user guids or email addressess; group/team names are not supported.
 - Private feed/registry authentication may not work with all package ecyosystems.
 Support is _slightly_ improved when task input `useUpdateScriptVNext: true` is set, but not still not fully supported.
 See [problems with authentication](https://github.com/tinglesoftware/dependabot-azure-devops/discussions/1317) for more.

 ### Updater Docker image
+- `DEPENDABOT_ASSIGNEES` and `DEPENDABOT_REVIEWERS` must be a list of user guids; email addressess and group/team names are not supported.
 - Private feed/registry authentication may not work with all package ecyosystems.
 See [problems with authentication](https://github.com/tinglesoftware/dependabot-azure-devops/discussions/1317) for more.

 ### Server

 - [`directories`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#directories) are not supported.
 - [`groups`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#groups) are not supported.
+- [`assignees`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#assignees) and [`reviewers`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#reviewers) must be a list of user guids; email addressess and group/team names are not supported.
 - Private feed/registry authentication may not work with all package ecyosystems.
 See [problems with authentication](https://github.com/tinglesoftware/dependabot-azure-devops/discussions/1317) for more.

 ## Migration Guide